Home » Food » Cooking & Preserving » Recipes » Dessert » Pumpkin Coconut Macaroons

 Any Winter Squash

 Canned pumpkin works perfectly in these cookies.
 However, most any cooked and pureed winter squash would also work.
+If you have something leftover from other meals, use it here with confidence.
 I’ve used lower salmon river squash and sweet meat squashes with great success.

 How to Serve

-Serve these tasty treats alongside your favorite hot coffee or tea beverage.
+Serve these tasty treats alongside your favorite warm drink for an easy fall or winter treat.

 Yield: 24 Cookies